Video game conversion: Remakes

 Developers have remade older video games with modern technology.
 This was a particular phenomenon during the late 1990s with numerous 3D updates of games such as Frogger, Missile Command, Asteroids and Space Invaders.

 Retro/emulation

 Advances in technology and a rising interest in retrogaming have incited a trend whereby collections of "classic" games, usually arcade games, are re-released on modern gaming systems in their original forms.
 This is usually carried out by means of custom emulators, which reproduce the activity of the original arcade ROMs.
 In other words, instead of rewriting the code for the game itself onto the new hardware system, the programmers write code which imitates the original hardware system and transfer the game code without alteration.

-Nintendo's Game Boy Advance has had hundreds of conversions of older games, including games originally written for the SNES, the hardware of which forms the basis of the Game Boy Advance.
+Nintendo's Game Boy Advance has had hundreds of conversions of older games, including games originally written for the SNES, whose hardware bears some similarities to the Game Boy Advance.